To do this log in as a Domain Group Administrator. Go to Settings > Relay Settings and click Add. You will be presented with the following window:

-RBL Checks: This settings allows you to enable or disable RBL checks for this domain.
+RBL Checks: This setting allows you to enable or disable Realtime Blackhole List (RBL) checks for this domain.
 This test checks the IP address of all mail servers sending mail to your domain against lists of know spammer IP addresses.
 This test is extremely effective at blocking spam, we strongly recommend leaving this option enabled.

 Once your domain has been added you can test to see if mail can be delivered to the destination server:

 Click the test button shown in the image above, enter a valid email address and click send.
 The mail should be delivered to the specified address.